etalli/PangaeaBuideGuide/README.md

-# PangaeaBuideGuide
+# Pangaea keyboard buide guide
-BuildeGuide for Panagea keyboard
+A builde guide for Panagea keyboard